sntioudis/papreca/documentation/commands.md

 \anchor commands

 This page contains information regarding %PAPRECA commands.
-For details related to LAMMPS comands please visit this [documentation page](https://docs.lammps.org/commands_list.html#).
+For details related to LAMMPS commands please visit this [documentation page](https://docs.lammps.org/commands_list.html#).

 > **Important note::**
 > %PAPRECA will always ignore text to the right of a "#" character.
 You can use "#" characters to add comments to your input files.